 - a.
 There should be simplicity to the scheme so that it is easily understood and transparent - b.
 There should be flexibility at every stage of the process for informal resolution and / or robust decisions to be taken about "no further action". - c.
 There should be Member involvement at key stages in the process. - d.
 There should be the involvement of Independent Members (IM) and the Independent Person (IP) at key stages of the process. - e.
 The Monitoring Officer should have greater powers to deal with complaints relating to the Code of Conduct. - f.
-All Members and co-opted Members shall cooperate with the application of these Arrangements, recognising that failure to do so can result in the incurring of wasted costs and reputational damage to the Council.

-- g.
-Rights for complainants to seek a "review" of a decisions at various stages should be limited, consistent with the reduced scope and severity of allowable outcomes that can be imposed under the new regime - h.
+Rights for complainants to seek a "review" of a decisions at various stages should be limited, consistent with the reduced scope and severity of allowable outcomes that can be imposed under the new regime g.
 At any stage in the process where it is clear that a matter should be referred to the police this should be done and the local investigation should be suspended.

-D. THE PROCESS
+D. THE NEW PROCESS